karinbe/Developing-A-Variety-Of-Methods-For-Identifying-Anomalies/README.md

 * This is the repository from our first degree B.Sc in Software engineer for year 2017-2018

 * The project is being written during the 4th year of our study.
-This repository will include all the codes and information about the progress of the project, from the bid stage to the presentation.
+This repository will include all the codes and information about the progress of the project, from the step proposal to the presentation.

+* The general explnation is on the [Wiki](https://github.com/karinbe/Developing-Variety-Of-Methods-For-Identifying-Anomalies-/wiki) , the development of the research in [Rescearch Channels](https://github.com/karinbe/Developing-Variety-Of-Methods-For-Identifying-Anomalies-/tree/master/Research%20Channels) and the final code on the [src](https://github.com/karinbe/Developing-Variety-Of-Methods-For-Identifying-Anomalies-/tree/master/src).

 ## [Project Schedule](https://calendar.google.com/calendar/embed?src=caki4u5vh65nckeb6gos39k8qc%40group.calendar.google.com&ctz=Asia%2FJerusalem)